Edible Orchids That Taste As Good As They Look

 Hydroponic orchid growing may prove the solution for an ailing orchid.
 The method is actually quite easy and fairly foolproof, requiring a few items and a little patience.
 Learn how to grow orchids in water with this quick tutorial.

 Orchid propagation can be tricky, even for a professional grower.
 In the case of Lady Slipper seed pods, the plant must have a symbiotic relationship with a fungus to successfully germinate.
-It is possible, however, with a few of tips and tricks found here.
+It is possible, however, with a few tips and tricks found here.

 Most common orchid diseases can be prevented or cured, especially is caught early.
 Just as with pests, it is important to monitor plant health frequently and act immediately.
 Click here for some information on common orchid diseases and treatment.